 7. You’re unprepared.

 At Prism we brief all our candidates thoroughly but we regularly get the impression that we’re raising points that weren’t on the applicant’s radar.
-These days all candidates are expected to be thoroughly prepared.
-Indeed the challenge is to stand out!
+These days all candidates are expected to be thoroughly prepared so the challenge is to stand out!

-Many of the roles we handle generate a large volume of responses: use these simple tips to turn the odds in your favour!
+Many of the roles you will be applying for generate a large volume of responses: use these simple tips to turn the odds in your favour!